-Since September 2014, along with the introduction of a New Primary National Curriculum the government’s assessment reforms came into force; these included:
+In September 2014, along with the introduction of a New Primary National Curriculum, the Government’s assessment reforms came into force:

 Why do we assess?